mieky/jestas/README.md

 }
 ```

 Where `http://jenkins.nodejs.org/` is the root URL of the Jenkins installation you want to query.
+Currently, it only supports one entry.

 ## Acknowledgements